 Once a hen ovulates and a mature yolk is released to form a complete egg, the total process takes about 25 hours.
-About five hours into the process, the forming egg moves into the shell glad where it spends the next 20 hours with the shell being formed around the inner contents.
+About five hours into the process, the forming egg moves into the shell gland where it spends the next 20 hours with the shell being formed around the inner contents.

 So What About Brown and Green Eggs?

-Brown eggs get their color from a pigment protoporphyrin.
+Brown eggs get their color from a pigment called protoporphyrin.
 Recent research suggests bits of this pigment are found in every layer of calcium in the shell.
-But those bits of pigment do no influence overall shell color.
+But those bits of pigment do not influence overall shell color.
 So, if you open a brown egg, you’ll see brown on the outside but the inside of the shell is white.
 The solid outside color that we see is applied fairly late in the shell-forming process.